This faux brick wall is made with joint compound and wall paneling, and when you’re done with it, it looks like real german schmear.

 Step 5.
 Let dry for 24 hours, then sand with a 120 sanding block to take off any rough spots or large bumps.

 Step 6.
 Whitewash the brick by making a wash of 1 part white paint and 1 part water and apply with a foam roller.

 Tape a step back and enjoy your faux brick wall!
 It has the beautiful texture and color of real brick with german schmear, for much cheaper.

-How much did this faux brick wall cost?
+How much did this joint compound brick wall cost?

 Alright so here is the budget breakdown for this ‘brick wall’.

 Before I get to the budget, I’ll give you the dimensions so you can get an idea of how much space this budget covered.